-Note: The sampling grids used in TRP tests are assumed to produce negligible uncertainty.
-See Table 3.1-1 in CTIA 1.20 [5] for applicabilities.
+Note: The 15° sampling grid used in TRP tests is assumed to produce negligible uncertainty.

 2.21.2 Reduction in the Number of Test Samples on TIS Measurements below 6 GHz

 It has been proven elsewhere that the numerical effect of the theta dependent phi optimization on the resultant pattern is negligible.
 However, for TIS, the reduction in the number of EIS points that are averaged into the resultant TIS can have an impact on the resulting TIS value.
 The current uncertainty budget does not independently isolate the random error of a single EIS measurement, so for the purpose of this discussion we will assume that the average of that random error is encapsulated in the Sensitivity Search Step Size uncertainty term defined in Section 2.20.